-The average salary for Canadian legal assistants is $44,516.** And they can be found almost everywhere that lawyers practice.
+The median salary for Canadian legal assistants is $44,516.** And they can be found almost everywhere that lawyers practice.
 In Canada, about 66 percent of lawyers work in private firms, about 20 percent work in government, and a little more than 10 percent work as in-house counsel for individual companies or other organizations.***

 Saving time for lawyers and money for clients is what makes the work of paralegals so valuable.
 They often take on many interesting and essential tasks like conducting research, gathering facts for cases, interviewing people, and drafting legal documents.
 It's all meant to help the lawyers they work with become as effective and efficient as possible.